 “IN PERFECT HARMONY WITH AMERICA’S GREATEST FOLK HITS!”

-Now proudly celebrating their Golden Anniversary!
+The Brothers Four are now proudly celebrating their 60th year of global performing and recording.
 The smooth, musical sounds of The Brothers Four have delighted millions for five exciting decades.
 Folk songs from America, Ireland, Scotland, Africa, Japan and China round out a repertoire of acoustic tunes old and new.

 Since the early 1960s The Brothers Four have played thousands of college concerts, sung for U.S. presidents at the White House, appeared at countless Community Concerts, performed with symphony orchestras and jazz stars and toured dozens of foreign countries.
 They are truly “America’s Musical Ambassadors to the World.”